khulnasoft-lab/design.khulnasoft.com/contents/components/button.md

 ### Right alignment

 Buttons are aligned right in constrained containers like modals and dialogs, flows that continue in a progressive direction, actions with a global impact, and toolbars.
-In these instances a Z-pattern (top to bottom and left to right with a diagonal, scanning movement) is common for reading flow where a user is needing to take a progressive action or an action _upon_ a section rather than _within_ it.
+In these instances a Z-pattern (top to bottom and left to right with a diagonal, scanning movement) is common for reading flow.
+In these instances a user may be taking a progressive action, like affirming a modal, or an action upon a section, like formatting text in a comment.

 <div class="row">
   <div class="col col-50">